giobraglia/Geometric-Dynamic-Motion-Primitives/README.md

 The related article will soon be ready.

 ## Authors
-Giovanni Braglia, Davide Tebaldi and Luigi Biagiotti , Engineering Departement Enzo Ferrari, University of Modena and Reggio Emilia.
+Giovanni Braglia, Davide Tebaldi and Luigi Biagiotti , from the Engineering Departement Enzo Ferrari, University of Modena and Reggio Emilia.

 ## Important Resources